Sourdough Banana Bread

-Spoon into small loaf pans that have been greased with cooking spray.
-Bake in preheated oven for 40-45 minutes until bread is set in center.
-Cool on wire racks.
+Bake in preheated oven for 40-45 minutes until bread is golden brown and set in the center.

 This recipe will make four small loaves.
 I like to give this bread to friends and family.
-Plus, This it freezes well.
-Just wrap the loaves in aluminum foil and place in a quart-sized freezer bags.
+Plus, this bread freezes well.
+Just wrap the loaves in aluminum foil and place in quart-sized freezer bags.
 Freeze up to 3 months.

 Sourdough Banana Bread